 “provide reports or information required by VTS” and “take into account the information provided, or advice and warnings issued, by VTS” and “comply with the requirements and instructions given to the ship by VTS unless contradictory safety and/or marine environment protection reasons exist”.

+situational awareness

+A key factor in maintaining the safety and efficiency of navigation and supporting the protection of the environment is for both VTS and all ships to maintain situational awareness.

+The International Dictionary of Marine Aids to Navigation (IALA Dictionary) [8] defines situational awareness as:

+Situational awareness refers to the ability to identify, process and comprehend the critical elements of information about what is happening in the surrounding environment at any given time.

+It involves being aware of what is happening around you and understanding how that information, events, and your own actions will impact your goals and objectives, both immediately and in the near future.

+Interaction between VTS and ships, whether by VHF voice or digital means, should be managed to ensure that situational awareness is effectively maintained from the perspectives of both VTS and participating ships.

-Interaction with participating ships
+Interaction

 Important considerations when interacting with participating ships include:

 IMO Resolution A.1158(32) Guidelines for Vessel Traffic Services states that: